-The previously mentioned benefits of MRF mean that it has the potential to be useful for mapping parameters that be used to infer injury severity and tissue viability, during the acute phase of a stroke.
-The proposed research will be the production of a framework for obtaining quantitative maps of relevant tissue properties for the assessment of acute stroke patients.
-This will include the development of a new acquisition sequence and a matching algorithm.
+The previously mentioned benefits of MRF give it potential to be useful for quantitative mapping of properties that can be used to infer injury severity and tissue viability during the acute phase of a stroke and beyond.
+The proposed research aims to establish a framework for obtaining quantitative maps of relevant tissue properties for the assessment of post-stroke brain tissue.
+This will include the development of a new acquisition sequence and matching algorithm.

-In preliminary work, we used the MRF approach to obtain maps of T1, T2, and variations in the B1 excitation field.
-From the T1 and T2 measurements, we produced maps of the proton density (M0) scaled by the spatially varying receiving field.

-A spin echo (SE) sequence was used for this purpose.
+In preliminary work, we have used the MRF approach to obtain maps of T1, T2, and variations in the B1 excitation field in a limited number of slices.
+From the T1 and T2 measurements, we are able to produce maps of the proton density (M0) scaled by the spatially-varying RF receive field.
+Our current framework produces a dictionary that spans a multi-dimensional parameter space covering T1, T2, excitation and refocusing pulse flip angles.
+Deviations of ±30% of the intended flip angles were simulated, with consistent deviations within each dictionary entry.
+This flexibility in terms of flip angle was allowed in order to account for spatial variations in the radio frequency (RF) excitation field B1.
+The TE, TR and flip angles were stored in a table, with each row representing the parameters used for a specific TR.
+Thus far a 2D spin echo (SE) sequence has been used for this purpose, with pseudo-randomly varying echo time (TE), repetition time (TR), and excitation flip angles (see Fig. 1).
+Signal readout was achieved via single-shot EPI.
 We will build on this work in our future research.
-Our main goal is to produce a robust and practical MRF framework, which will be used as part of a routine protocol for scanning patients.
+Our main goal is to produce a robust and practical MRF framework, which will be used as part of a routine protocol for scanning patients recruited as part of the Acute MRI in Cerebral Ischemia (AMICI) study.

+Figure 1 - Spin Echo Pulse Sequence Diagram, Highlighting the Varying MRF Parameters

+(TR = Red, TE = Green, “Excitation” Flip Angle Pulse = Brown, “Refocusing” Flip Angle Pulse = Dashed Brown)

-Complete the 2D EPI sequence
+Completion of the Spin Echo EPI sequence

--slice profile (use trains of 180 degree pulses?)

-Immediate future: tidy up starting project

--problem: we don’t trust results